NeuralOS: Towards Simulating Operating Systems via Neural Generative Models: Experiments

+\paragraph{Human Evaluation} We conducted a human evaluation to test how indistinguishable NeuralOS outputs are from a real operating system.
+Human raters were shown side-by-side video clips of the same user interaction sequence, one generated by NeuralOS and one recorded from an Ubuntu XFCE desktop, and asked to identify the real system.
+Each clip lasted 10–60 seconds (sampled at 10s intervals) and was drawn from real human interactions collected through our online demo.

+To control for artifacts such as fluctuating disk-space counters (a known issue in diffusion), evaluation was performed under two conditions: (1) original videos and (2) videos with bottom 40 pixels (10\% of height) cropped.
+In each condition, participants judged 30 randomly ordered comparisons.

+As shown in \Cref{tab:human_eval_results}, participants performed only slightly better than chance on up to 20 seconds of interactions, suggesting that NeuralOS is visually realistic for basic interactions.

+\paragraph{Learning from Synthetic Demonstrations} A benefit of an end-to-end learned user interface is its ability to learn from demonstrations that do not correspond to real implementations.
+To illustrate this, we constructed a Doom application entirely from synthetic data, even though Doom was never installed in the docker.
+Desktop screenshots were augmented with a Doom icon, synthetic double-click actions were inserted to simulate launching the game, VizDoom gameplay segments with corresponding input events were spliced in, and each sequence ended with an ESC action returning to the desktop.
+Trained on these demonstrations, NeuralOS learned to launch, play, and close Doom as if it was a native application (\Cref{fig:neuralos_interaction_sequence,fig:doom_demo}).

+\paragraph{Long-Term Memory} We evaluated whether NeuralOS has long-term memory using a folder creation task.
+We navigated to \emph{Home $\to$ Documents}, created a ``New Folder'' (via right-click $\to$ \emph{Create Folder}), closed the file manager, and later reopened \emph{Documents} after a delay.
+During training, the model saw only short delays: we included 500 examples where the file manager was reopened after 8 frames in the training set.
+At test time, we extended the delay to 64, 128, and 256 frames.
+As a control, we also included 500 examples where no folder was created.

+Folder presence was evaluated by checking the region where the folder icon should appear, comparing it to the ground truth with an MSE threshold. \Cref{tab:long_term_memory} shows the model can mostly recall whether a folder had been created even after 256 frames, which is far beyond both the 8-frame training delay and its maximum training context of 64 frames.
+This indicates that NeuralOS develops persistent memory representations of application state that generalize well beyond its training horizon.

-\paragraph{Ablation Studies} We further investigated the effectiveness of key training stages.
-Without the joint training stage (relying solely on the pretrained RNN), the predictions showed significant blurring (\Cref{fig:rnn_blurry}).
-This is caused by the MSE loss encouraging the RNN to predict averaged representations of multiple plausible outcomes rather than committing to a single clear target.
+\paragraph{Ablations} Without joint training (relying solely on the pretrained RNN), the predictions are blurry (\Cref{fig:rnn_blurry}).
+This is caused by the MSE loss encouraging the model to predict averaged representations of multiple plausible outcomes rather than committing to a single clear target.
 Additionally, cursor positions were absent, despite the model correctly capturing state transitions (e.g., opening the home folder), indicating that the RNN still implicitly encoded cursor information.